QAForce/UIAutomation/README.md

     This is not work on web test, the user behavior is complex and the automation code need to be fixed once there is a simple web UI/function changed.
     If you had exprience on web test, I think you should know what I am takling about...

-So...all in all, this tool want to archieve these goals:
+So...all in all, this tool want to archieve these goals:<br />
 1. Easy to use for anyone who is lack of coding ability.
-The creation of UI automation test won't need to touch coding.
+The creation of UI automation test won't need to touch coding.<br />
-2. Create an automation test scenario should be very quickly.
+2. Create an automation test scenario should be very quickly.<br />
 3. High flexibility for furture extend.
-(It's all XML file-based)
+(It's all XML file-based)<br />
-4. Low loading on maintainence.
+4. Low loading on maintainence.<br />

 The features of this tool:
 --------------------------